Wunkolo/qAverageColor/README.md

 For R8, the summing step reduces to just be a sum-of-bytes which is a topic precisely [covered by Wojciech Muła](http://0x80.pl/notesen/2018-10-24-sse-sumbytes.html).
 After getting the sum, divide by the number of pixels to get the statistical average.

-# AVX512 VNNI (Icelake)
+# AVX512-VNNI (Icelake)

 The upcoming Intel Icelake features **V**ector **N**eural **N**etwork **I**nstructions in consumer-level products.
-The AVX512 extension is very small, featuring only 4 instructions.
+The AVX512-VNNI subset is very small, featuring only 4 new instructions.

 Instruction|Description
 -|-